 About Deptford X

 Deptford X is a visual arts charity based in Deptford, South East London.
 We foster artistic talent and nurture community within the borough of Lewisham and beyond.
-We achieve this through a free annual festival in Deptford and ongoing activity supporting artists and our local communities throughout the year.
+We achieve this through a free festival in Deptford and ongoing activity supporting artists and our local communities throughout the year.

 Our Vision